 Have you ever wondered about the ins and outs of Social Security?
 Maybe you’ve asked yourself who’s eligible or when’s the best time to claim the benefits.
 Let’s dive into the world of Social Security and unravel these mysteries together.

 The Great Depression left countless seniors in financial despair.
-Recognizing the need for a safety net, the U.S. government (under Franklin D Roosevelt) introduced Social Security in 1935.
+The U.S. government (under Franklin D Roosevelt) introduced Social Security in 1935, recognizing the need for a safety net.
 (1) Picture this as a financial safety blanket for the nation’s elderly.
-It ensured they wouldn’t face destitution in their twilight years.
+It ensured they wouldn’t face poverty in their twilight years.

-From a basic pension system, Social Security has grown to encompass disability and survivors’ benefits.
-Society recognized the benefits of looking after the retired generation.
-Because of this, Social Security has evolved to improve the lives of countless citizens.
+Social Security has grown from a basic pension system encompassing disability and survivors’ benefits.
+Society recognized the benefits of caring for the retired generation, and because of this, Social Security has evolved to improve the lives of countless citizens.

 Eligibility Criteria for Social Security